nigelfiler/Qumu/README.md

 - Drag and drop video files onto the UI to start the process

 **Important Notes:**
-- Do **not** use Presentation Types that:
+- Do not use Presentation Types that:
   - Require mandatory metadata
   - Use approval workflows

-  These workflows will cause the publishing process to fail, requiring manual user action in the Qumu portal to complete.
+  These workflows will cause the publishing process to fail, requiring manual user action in the Qumu portal to complete the publishing process

 ---